 Checking in on our Aunties: Keeping Mob Connected is a regular, purposeful and friendly yarn between Liverpool Women's Health Centre’s Koori specific worker and local senior Koori women.
-It provides proactive information and referral, community connection and kindness to break down loneliness and isolation using a trauma informed, culturally appropriate approach.
+It provided proactive information and referral, community connection and kindness to break down loneliness and isolation using a trauma-informed, culturally-appropriate approach.

 For more information, please contact SWSLHD-LiverpoolWomensHealthCentre@health.nsw.gov.au